-In some cases, psychological withdrawal symptoms and intense cravings persist or return over the course of weeks or even months after your last dose.
-Seeking therapeutic support and completing a medically supervised cocaine detox during this time is crucial if you struggle with an extended withdrawal period.
+In some cases, psychological withdrawal symptoms and intense cravings persist or return over weeks or even months after your last dose.
+Seeking therapeutic support and completing medically supervised detoxification during this time is crucial if you struggle with an extended withdrawal period.

-The oppressive sense of hopelessness and anxiety that are often part of the cocaine withdrawal process are among the more dangerous side effects of quitting this drug without seeking help from a treatment center.
+The oppressive sense of hopelessness and anxiety that are often part of the cocaine withdrawal process are among the more dangerous side effects of detoxing from cocaine without seeking help from a treatment center.

 Opting for a natural detox requires you to quit cocaine at home.
-Unfortunately, shouldering the total weight of the psychological symptoms associated combined with the ubiquity of cravings as a symptom could put you at greater risk of relapsing.
-As relapse can easily lead to an overdose, extreme care needs to be taken to avoid it, so natural cocaine detox is not usually advised.
+Unfortunately, shouldering the total weight of the psychological symptoms combined with the ubiquity of cravings as a symptom could put you at greater risk of relapsing.
+As relapse can easily lead to an overdose, extreme care needs to be taken to avoid it, so natural detox for cocaine is not usually advised.

-Every medical cocaine detox program is individualized and responsive to the needs of each person.
-This means that upon seeking medical treatment, your personal circumstances will be considered to ensure that the best cocaine detox treatment is provided.
+Every medical detox program is individualized and responds to the needs of each person.
+This means that when you seek medical treatment, professionals will consider your circumstances to ensure they provide the best cocaine detox treatment.

 Clinical services, such as cognitive-behavioral therapy and dialectical behavioral therapy, are also helpful during the detox process as they can help you shift out of addictive thought processes while alleviating cocaine withdrawal symptoms.

-The cocaine detox process is different from that of other drug detox programs.
-Unlike alcohol and drug addiction treatment for commonly abused depressants such as heroin and alcohol, there are currently no Food and Drug Administration (FDA) approved medications that can be prescribed explicitly for the short-term treatment of cocaine withdrawal.
+The cocaine detoxification process differs from other drug detox programs.
+Unlike the treatment for commonly abused depressants such as heroin and alcohol, no Food and Drug Administration (FDA) approved medications currently exist for prescribing specifically for the short-term treatment of cocaine withdrawal.